texfaq/texfaq.github.io/FAQ-overfull.md

 algorithm, but gives it different parameters.
 You can affect the way TeX's line breaking works by adjusting the parameters: this answer deals with the ''tolerance'' and stretchability parameters.
-The other vital 'parameter' is the set of hyphenations to be applied: see ''[my words aren't being hyphenated](./FAQ-nohyph.html)'' (and the questions it references) for advice.
+The other vital ''parameter'' is the set of hyphenations to be applied: see ''[my words aren't being hyphenated](./FAQ-nohyph.html)'' (and the questions it references) for advice.